 There are over 21 million veterans in the United States today with over 280,000 that have suffered some type of limb loss.
 While the Veteran's Administration has provided help to all veterans, there are the 'forgotten' ones that have been left behind whether they are homeless, underinsured or uninsured.
 HOW is dedicated to help these veterans get back on their feet again.

-In the Spring of 2017, HOW will take 12 amputee veterans to Jaipur, India to receive a Jaipur leg.
+HOW will take 12 amputee veterans to Jaipur, India to receive a Jaipur leg.
 The following is our brochure announcing this event to all Veterans who are interested:

 The Jaipur Foot clinic has placed 1.55 million artificial legs and mobility devices on their patients over the last thirty years.
 In comparison to a prosthetic in the U.S. that costs as much as $70,000, a Jaipur leg is offered at no cost.
 Another benefit of the Jaipur leg is the ability to use it in the shower, go into the water at the beach, and wade in a stream while you are fishing.
 This is not possible with most of the prosthetics offered in the United States.